 If you’re like most eCommerce sites I’ve seen, you live in a silo ripe for knocking down.
 This information can only help merchandisers, as well as trickle into an improvement in driving sales, conversion rates, customer experience, and digital marketing success.
 Wins for everyone!

 In this task, we’re going to look at quickly gathering two data points.
 Keywords (to serve as a proxy for products or product types) and Google Trends data.

 Like all eCommerce SEO campaigns, keyword research is at the heart of this task.
+Extending your keyword research will make it easier to optimize your product pages, landing pages, and content pieces with the most relevant search queries aligning with the intent of your audience.
 There are hundreds of great tutorials about the various keyword discovery techniques.
 To make it valuable to your merchandisers, you need to focus on terms that are relevant to the products the site already sells.
 But ask if merchandisers would like expanded keywords!

-For example, if your website exclusively sells belts, would they find information about other products that hold up pants (like suspenders) of any value?
+For example, if your website exclusively sells belts, would they find other product descriptions that hold up pants (like suspenders) of any value?
 It doesn’t make sense to grab “all the junk” only to purge it later.
 I recommend targeted keyword research, which can easily be done with just a few simple questions to your merchandisers.